NOAA-EDAB/presentations/README.md

 #### Directory Structure
-1. Name of project (e.g. `Risk Assessment`)
+1. Name of project (e.g. `State of the Ecosystem`)
-2. Name of meeting and YYYY-MM-DD (e.g. `NEFMC SSC 2019-03-29`)
+2. Name of meeting(s) (e.g. `Council meetings`)
+3. Create a subfolder for each presentation with the meeting title and date (e.g. `NEFMC YYYY-MM-DD`).
-3. All associated subdirectories and a .Rproj file may be stored here.
+4. All associated subdirectories and a .Rproj file may be stored here.
 For example, a folder where R scripts are kept should be called `R`, and this should be on the same level as your .Rproj file.

-*Note:* If more than one presentation exists for your event, create a subfolder called `presentations`, and nest associated subdirectories following step 3 above.

 #### Presentation naming scheme
 Presentation filenames should follow the format of `YYYYMMDD_meeting_surname`.